Logeswaran123/Udacity_Intel_Edge_AI/Computer_Pointer_Controller/README.md

 ### Edge Cases
 * If the lighting of the feed is not proper, the face may not be detected and so the model might not properly find the gaze.
 Hence, the mouse pointer stays at place.
 * If there are multiple faces in the input feed, then the first detected face is taken for control over the mouse pointer.
+* Sometimes, the mouse movement might be different compared to the expected movement.